Damian-Emmanuel/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that prints the effective username of the current user
+A script that adds execution permission to the owner, the group owner and the other users, to the file hello